National Minimum Wage

 The National Minimum Wage is now a legal right for most people working in Britain and employers are not allowed to pay any less than the minimum amount for each particular job.

-There are several different minimum levels depending on your age and circumstances although most adult workers will be covered by the law.
+There are currently three different national minimum levels depending on your age and circumstances although most adult workers will be covered by the law.

 What is the National Minimum Wage?

 The National Minimum Wage sets hourly levels of pay which must be provided to workers across the UK.
-There are several different levels which are regularly reviewed and changed by an independent body called the Low Pay Commission.The pay levels are different for certain groups of workers but in 2006 the following rates of pay are guaranteed by the National Minimum Wage:
+There are three different levels which are regularly reviewed and changed by an independent body called the Low Pay Commission.The pay levels are different for certain groups of workers but currently the following rates of pay are guaranteed by the National Minimum Wage (from April 2018):

 Who Decides When the Amounts Should Change?